Erriez/UEDX48270043E-ESP32-4.3inch-Touch-Display/README.md

 TODO: This section is outdated:

+1. Open the project file `tools` and locate the ESP32 burning tool.
+Open it.

-2. Select the correct burning chip and burning method, then click "OK."
-As shown in the picture, follow steps 1->2->3->4->5 to burn the program.
-If the burning is not successful, press and hold the "BOOT-0" button and then download and burn again.
+2. Select the correct burning chip and burning method, then click `OK.` As shown in the picture, follow steps 1->2->3->4->5 to burn the program.
+If the burning is not successful, press and hold the `BOOT-0` button and then download and burn again.

 3. Burn the file in the root directory of the project file "[firmware](./firmware/)" file,There is a description of the firmware file version inside, just choose the appropriate version to download.